Denoising the Future: Top-p Distributions for Moving Through Time: Introduction

 \section{Introduction}

-Inference in dynamic probabilistic graphical models (dynamic PGMs)~\cite{koller2009probabilistic} is a daunting task as it is in general NP-hard: The probability distribution over all states has to be advanced in time.
+Inference in dynamic probabilistic graphical models (dynamic PGMs)~\cite{koller2009probabilistic} is in general NP-hard: The probability distribution over all states has to be advanced in time.
 However, certain future states are highly unlikely.
-Our goal is to reduce the inference time and denoise the future by only considering the events with a high probability mass.
-Suppose we have a simple weather model and the sun is shining.
-In the next time step, the conditions partly cloudy and light rain are much more probable than, e.g., heavy thunderstorm.
-In this paper, we propose to use only the \emph{top-$p$} events, i.e., the most probable events with accumulated probability of at least $p$, for inference, where we only iterate about the more likely states.
+Our goal is to speed up the inference time and denoise the future by only considering events with a high probability mass.
+To briefly illustrate our idea: Suppose we have a simple weather model and the sun is shining.
+In the next time step, the conditions partly cloudy and light rain are much more probable than, e.g., heavy thunderstorm, which we then do not want to consider.
+In this paper, we propose to use only the \emph{top-$p$} events, i.e., the most probable events with accumulated probability of at least $p$, for inference, where we only iterate about the more likely states, for inference in Hidden Markov Models (HMMs) as a representative for PGMs.
 This way, we reduce the runtime while retaining control over the induced error by setting $p$ appropriately.
-This approach can also be viewed as a generative AI approach, we generate one possible world, for which we have probability and error assertions.
+We can denoise the future either \textit{offline}, i.e., adapt the model parameters to only consider a certain probability mass over the transitions and thereby making the model sparse to proceed in time, in an offline preprocessing step, or \textit{online}, i.e., advance only events of the current state with a certain probability mass, to obtain a reduced state space, while accounting for observations.
+We call the offline approach HMM$_{off}$ and the online approach HMM$_{on}$.
+These approaches can also be viewed as a generative AI approach, we generate one possible world, for which we have probability and error assertions.